On the Collapse of Generative Paths: A Criterion and Correction for Diffusion Steering: Method

-Because existing DN, CONF, and SBDD experts are trained with \emph{heterogeneous noise schedules} (see survey Tables~\ref{tab:schedulersforconformergeneration}, \ref{tab:schedulersfordenovogeneration}, and~\ref{tab:schedulersforsbdd}), the constant-exponent path obtained from Eq.~\ref{eq:cfg_ratio} violates the path-existence criterion (Theorem~\ref{thm:main_compactly_supported}) for guidance scales $\omega > 1.1$, resulting in Marginal Path Collapse.
+For the \emph{heterogeneous noise schedules} of the DN, CONF, and SBDD experts used here (full survey in Tables~\ref{tab:schedulersforconformergeneration}--~\ref{tab:schedulersforsbdd}), the constant-exponent path obtained from Eq.~\ref{eq:cfg_ratio} violates the path-existence criterion (Theorem~\ref{thm:main_compactly_supported}) for guidance scales $\omega \ge 1.1$, resulting in Marginal Path Collapse.
 Therefore, to raise $\omega$ while preserving path existence, we construct an \emph{ACE-corrected} exponent schedule using Theorem~\ref{thm:adaptive_exponents_main}.
-In practice, we apply a bump function of the form $B(t)=30\, t(1-t)$ to one of the positive-exponent terms (here $\gamma_4$), which suffices to ensure $C_k(t)>0$ for all $t$ and thereby guarantees a valid probability path.
-Finally, by simulating the importance-weighted SDE of Theorem~\ref{thm:adaptive_path_correction_with_exponents_main}, we obtain unbiased samples from the corrected path, and hence from the desired target distribution $p_\omega (\mathcal{M})$ in Eq.~\ref{eq:cfg_ratio}.
+In practice, we apply a bump function of the form $b(t) = B_1\, t(1 - t) + B_2\,\min(t,\tfrac{t_\text{end}}{1-t_\text{end}}(1-t)),$ where $B_1, B_2$ are positive constants.
+This bump is applied to one of the positive-exponent terms (specifically, \( \gamma_4 \)), which is sufficient to ensure \( C(t) > 0 \) for all \( t \), thereby guaranteeing a valid probability path.
+Finally, by simulating the importance-weighted SDE of Theorem~\ref{thm:ace_sampling_main}, ACE provides samples consistent with the corrected path, and hence from the desired target distribution $p_\omega (\mathcal{M})$ in Eq.~\ref{eq:cfg_ratio}.